 Pinot Noir Grape Characteristics

-Pinot Noir is one of the oldest and most genetically unstable grape varieties, making it notoriously difficult to grow.
+Pinot Noir is one of the oldest grape varieties known to winemakers, and also one of the most genetically unstable.
+That instability is part of what makes it so difficult to master.

-Its thin skin and tight clusters make it particularly susceptible to rot, frost, and diseases, requiring meticulous care in the vineyard.
-Despite these challenges, its delicate nature is what gives Pinot Noir its elegance and complexity.
+Its thin skin and tight clusters leave it exposed to rot, frost, and disease, demanding meticulous attention throughout the growing season.
+But that same delicacy is precisely what gives Pinot Noir its elegance and layered complexity.

 • Skin Thickness: Thin-skinned, contributing to its lighter color and lower tannin levels compared to most red wines.